 Many cities have Restaurant Week, where participating restaurants offer a specific meal (or prix fixe meal) at a budget price.
 It can be a good opportunity to eat at a restaurant that is normally out of your price range.

-Burger Week and Taco Week are also good times to cash in on great deals at restaurants.
+Burger Week and Taco Week are also good times to cash in on great deals at restaurants and enjoy a cheap dinner out.

 #7 Weekly Dine Out Deals